 • Dr. Ing.
 Rudolf Hell introduces the HelioKlischograph K190 – the first in a series of systems for gravure printing.
 Subsequent models have separate scanning and engraving units ( the 1965 HelioKlischograph K193) or digital electronics (the 1974 HelioKlischograph K200).
 The product family still exists today – the K500 model is shown below.

 • It is another drupa year.
 The show highlights are the two elephants ‘dru’ and ‘pa’ that can be admired on the ‘Messegelände’.
 On the show floor offset presses get a lot of attention.
-Among the first time exhibitors is Buhrs.
+Among the first-time exhibitors is Buhrs.

 • Hell launches its first scanner, the Chromagraph.

 • The Dainippon Screen Auto Graver is a machine that can engrave halftone blocks directly onto a printing plate from a reflective original or a transparency.
 It also produces color-compensated separations directly from originals.

 • Douglas C. Engelbart invents the mouse.
 In 1968 he demonstrates this mouse, word processing, video conferencing, windows, hypertext and dynamic linking at the Fall Joint Computer Conference in San Francisco.
 It takes decades before some of the functions shown during this ‘mother of all demos’ become widespread.

 • Digital Equipment Corporation (DEC) introduces the PDP-8, its first mini-computer.
 Many photocomposition systems will be based on this computer platform and its successors, such as the very successful PDP-11.

 • Norwegian company Kongsberg is founded.
 Initially it manufactures drafting tables for the shipbuilding industry.
 Today it produces cutting equipment for the graphic arts industry and is a part of Esko.